jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `thread-factory` attribute of the `long-running-threads` resource of the `distributed-workmanager` resource of the `jca` subsystem
 Can you get the thread-factory attribute of the myLongRunningThreads long-running-threads resource of the myDistributedWorkmanager distributed-workmanager resource of the jca subsystem ?
 Can you get the thread factory attribute of the myLongRunningThreads long running threads resource of the myDistributedWorkmanager distributed workmanager resource of the jca subsystem ?
+## syntax of the operation to get the `request-controller` subsystem
+Can you get the request-controller subsystem?
+Can you get the request-controller?
+Can you retrieve all the attributes of the request-controller subsystem?
 ## syntax of the operation to get the `active-requests` attribute of the `request-controller` subsystem
 Can you get the active-requests attribute of the request-controller subsystem?
 Can you get the active requests attribute of the request controller subsystem?